-On this page

-Page layout
+- Page layout

-Branding : use flavors and styles!
+- Branding : use flavors and styles!

-The pages extension point
+- The pages extension point

-The styles extension point
+- The styles extension point

-The flavor extension point
+- The flavor extension point

-Theme static resources
+- Theme static resourcesRelated pages

 Page layout

 The layout for the different theme pages is defined in an XML file with the following structure.